Workers’ Compensation in PA

 If you are on the job while traveling, you are covered by workers’ compensation.
 This can include traveling nurses, truckers, delivery drivers, consultants, and traveling sales personnel.
 It does not, however, include commuting daily to or from work.

 If you or someone you know have been injured on the job in Pennsylvania, seek help now!

-Pennsylvania Workers’ Compensation law is complex and it can be difficult to navigate the red-tape-ridden corridors and overcome the hassles that insurance companies and some employers create.
+Pennsylvania Workers’ Compensation law is complex and it can be difficult to overcome the hassles that some insurance companies and employers create.
 This page contains valuable information about the law and the rights to compensation you are entitled to.
 Remember, you are not alone.
 While this page contains many important facts, it is not meant to replace legal advice by a qualified Pennsylvania Workers’ Compensation attorney.